Thursday, September 28, 2023

 The Gleason Family Foundation in California, which backs college choice businesses, additionally funded this system.
 According to its tax filings, it has contributed generously to the voucher-selling EdChoice (formerly called the Friedman Foundation for Educational Choice), the CATO Institute, the Heritage Foundation, the Manhattan Institute for Policy Research, the right-wing American Legislative Exchange Council, and the no-excuses charter chain “Uncommon Schools.”

 The other main funders are the Prometheus Foundation, whose public filings with the IRS show that its largest provider ($2.Five million) went to the Ayn Rand Institute, and the Steve and Lana Hardy Foundation, which contributes to unfastened-marketplace libertarian think tanks.
-Finally, we will explain as great as we will why we assume PBS needs to provide identical time to an independent portrayal of American education and its many demanding situations.
+Finally, we will explain as much as we will why we assume PBS needs to provide identical time to an independent portrayal of American education and its many demanding situations.

 William J. McGoldrick